Advanced UTM Naming Conventions Guide (Complete Framework)

 While it’s possible to create brand-new parameters for just about any variable under the sun, doing so actually increases the complexity of your reporting, making insights harder to find.

 Do keep using custom UTM parameters such as utm_affiliate or utm_agency when you want to dig into reports for just that parameter.
-But use an advanced UTM naming convention in the campaign parameter instead when you want to instantly compare the different sub-parameters of each campaign.
+But use an advanced naming convention in the campaign parameter instead when you want to instantly compare the different sub-parameters of each campaign.

 Use Cases of Advanced UTM Conventions